Old Mission State Park

-Coeur d'Alene's Old Mission State Park is a heritage-oriented state park in northern Idaho in the western United States, preserving the Mission of the Sacred Heart, or Cataldo Mission, a national historic landmark.
+Coeur d'Alene's Old Mission State Park is a heritage-oriented state park in the city of Coeur d'Alene, Idaho, in the western United States, preserving the Mission of the Sacred Heart or Cataldo Mission, a National Historic Landmark.
 The park contains the church itself, the parish house, and the surrounding property.
 Built in 1850–1853, Mission of the Sacred Heart is the oldest standing building in Idaho.
-It was designated a National Historic Landmark in 1961, and put on the National Register of Historic Places in 1966.
+It was designated a National Historic Landmark in 1961, and listed on the National Register of Historic Places in 1966.

 History

-In 1831, the Nez Perce and Flathead people had heard of the Bible and wanted more information on Christianity.
-They sent six men east to St. Louis with four arriving, and in 1842, Father Pierre-Jean De Smet responded to the request and came to the area.
-Fr.
-Nicholas Point and Br.
-Charles Huet came and helped to pick a mission location.
-The first chosen was along the St. Joe River and was subject to flooding.
-In 1846, they moved it to its current location.
+In the early 19th century, Christian missionaries began arriving in the Pacific Northwest, including present-day Idaho, to preach to and convert local Native Americans.
+By 1831, the Nez Perce and Flathead people indigenous to what is now northern Idaho and western Montana had heard of the Bible and sought more information on Christianity.
+They sent six men east to St. Louis, with four arriving, and in 1842, Father Pierre-Jean De Smet responded to the request and traveled to the area.
+Friar Nicholas Point and Brother Charles Huet came along and helped to pick a suitable location for a Christian mission.
+The first site chosen was along the Saint Joe River and was subject to flooding.
+In 1846, the missionaries moved the mission to its current location.